ccswbs/UoGd7-Training/taxonomies.md

 # Taxonomies

 ## Summary
-*Taxonomy* is the practice of classifying features.
+*Taxonomy* is the practice of classifying content.
 In *Drupal*, the taxonomy module allows you to classify your website content, and it can be an important part of your information architecture.
+This module is beneficial for everything from menu and navigation organization, to view & display options.

 ## Planning Taxonomies
 The first step in establishing a taxonomy is creating a new vocabulary.
 Next you provide the terms that fall within that vocabulary.
 The arrangement can be "flat", as in a tagging system, or hierarchical, with parents and children.
-The university of Guelphs drupal framework treats all terms as flat within the defined vocabulary.
+The university of Guelph's Drupal framework treats all terms as flat within the defined vocabulary.

-Here's how you might create a taxonomy for a site using our predefined vocabularies:
+An example of how you might create taxonomy for a site using our predefined vocabularies:

 **Vocabulary = Page Category**

-    * Term = Athletics
-    * Term = Departments
-    * Term = BioPhysics
+**Term = Workshops**

 Our platform uses a *controlled vocabulary*, where only Site Managers can assign terms to vocabularies.
 Site Managers must add the terms in advance.

 ## Taxonomy Principles
 * Each vocabulary consists of a set of terms associated with a particular feature.
 * Each vocabulary can contain an unlimited number of terms.
-* *Keywords* are a type of "tagging" vocabulary shared amongst all that can be used as a general keyword filter using the `G10 view pane`.
+* *Keywords* are a type of "tagging" vocabulary shared amongst all that can be used as a general keyword filter.

 ## Working With Taxonomies
 Vocabularies are managed on the Taxonomy page.